-Assessment: Nutrition

-First and last name:

-Date:

-Class:

-List any 3 nutrients f ound in food.
+Assessment: Nutrition First and last name: Date: Class: Mark: 1.
+List any 3 nutrients found in food.
+MILK

-(3 marks)

-Some of the South A words to complete th frican Food-Based Dietary Guidelines are listed belowne sentence. v.
-Fill in the missing
+- 2. Some of the South African Food-Based Dietary Guidelines are listed below.
+Fill in the missing words to complete the sentence.

-1. Eat plenty of and fruit every day.
+- 1. Eat plenty of and fruit every day.

-2. Drink lots of clear n, safe
+- 2. Drink lots of clean, safe .

-3. Have , maas or yoghurt every day.
+- 3. Have , maas or yoghurt every day.

-4. Use and foods and drinks high in sparingly.
+- 4. Use and foods and drinks high in sparingly.

-5. Make foods part of most meals.
+- 5. Make foods part of most meals.

-(5 marks)